Supplemental Nutrition Assistance Program Education

-The Supplemental Nutrition Education Program Education (SNAP-Ed) is nutrition education that is available to SNAP recipients and other limited-resource individuals and families.
-SNAP-Ed focuses on nutrition education and obesity prevention in an interactive, evidence-based, and behavior-change focused format.
+The Supplemental Nutrition Assistance Program Education (SNAP-Ed) is nutrition education that is available to SNAP recipients and other limited-resource individuals and families.
+We focus on nutrition education and obesity prevention in an interactive, evidence-based, and behavior-change focused format.

-Across Illinois, SNAP-Ed is provided through University of Illinois Extension.
+Across Illinois, SNAP-Ed is provided through University of Illinois through the division of Extension and Outreach.
 In Cook County, Snap-Ed is also provided in partnership with the Chicago Partnership for Health Promotion at the University of Illinois at Chicago.

 Who Does SNAP-Ed Serve?